“if you aspire to reach others, keep things fresh”

-In line with that analogy, keeping your site updated is all too often the forgotten sun of good online business practices.
+In line with that analogy, keeping your website updated is all too often the forgotten sun of good online business practices.

 From a search optimization perspective, ignoring your site for extended periods can spell death as Search Engines and users need a reason to come to your site – and they prefer high quality, relevant “fresh food”.

 Unattended websites left “adrift” for months (or years) at a time with no updates or new content generally yield very poor performance.
-As such, keeping your website content updated is a vital aspect as it can contribute to the ongoing success of your business by continuing to add value for your customers.
+As such, keeping your website updated is a vital aspect as it can contribute to the ongoing success of your business by continuing to add value for your customers.

 In fact a website is never truly done.
 Ultimately it’s the maintaining and updating of the site that will be key.

 E-commerce sites obviously know the value of fresh content.
 They are always adding new products with descriptions.
 But all too often services-based sites seem to overlook this crucial element.